basho/basho_docs/source/languages/en/riak/ops/advanced/ring-resizing.md

                          977.72 KB/s
 ```

-You can verify that the resize operation is no longer running using the `transfers` command and verifying that there are no longer active or pending transfers:
+You can confirm that the resize operation is no longer running using the `transfers` command and verifying that there are no active or pending transfers:

 ```
 riak-admin transfers